Venomous mammal: Male platypus

-Both male and female platypuses (Ornithorhyncus anatinus) hatch with keratinised spurs on the hind limbs, although the females lose these during development.
+Both male and female platypuses (Ornithorhynchus anatinus) hatch with keratinised spurs on the hind limbs, although the females lose these during development.
 The spurs are connected to the venom-producing crural glands, forming the crural system.
 During the mating season these glands become highly active, producing venom to be delivered by the channeled spur.
 Echidnas, the other monotremes, have spurs but no functional venom glands.
 Although not potent enough to be lethal to humans, platypus venom is nevertheless so excruciating that victims may sometimes be temporarily incapacitated.
 Platypus envenomation was fairly common when the animal was still hunted for its fur.
 Nowadays any close contact with the animal is rare and restricted to biologists, zookeepers and anglers (who occasionally catch them in fishing lines or nets).

 When platypuses attack, they drive their hind legs together with considerable force so that the spurs are embedded in the flesh caught between and if venom is being produced, a few milliliters are injected by repeated jabbing.
 The spurs have enough strength to support the weight of the platypus, which often hangs from the victim, requiring assistance for removal.

 Most of the evidence now supports the proposition that the venom system is used by males on one another as a weapon when competing for females, taking part in sexual selection.
 During this season, males become more aggressive and are found with punctures in their bodies, especially in the tail region.
 Adult male platypuses largely avoid each other, outside of this mating rivalry.

 Platypus venom is likely retained from its distant non-monotreme ancestors, being the last living example of what was once a common characteristic among mammals.
 Fossil records show that venom delivery systems were not sexually dimorphic in ancestral monotremes.
 It has been hypothesized that venom spurs were once used for defense against predators.
 Proteins derived from platypus venom are being studied for potential analgesic properties.